 We provide free training through Google Play Academy to developers, business people, and marketers of Google Play apps and games.
 Play Academy enables opportunities for new and aspiring app makers, knowledge sharing and best practices to build a successful app or game business, and developers to stay updated on changes in our tools.
-Developers also learn about how to design apps, prepare for launch, and increase user visibility.
-Google Play Academy also provides training for developers looking to expand to new markets with our Go Global courses: Japan, Latin America, Southeast Asia, and Western Europe.
+Developers also learn about how to design apps, prepare for launch and increase user visibility.
+Google Play Academy also provides training for developers looking to expand to new markets with our Go Global courses: Japan, Latin America, Southeast Asia and Western Europe.

 Where a developer has run app testing either to a small or large group, developers can set up and run pre-launch reports to identify any issues with the app before release.
-The pre-launch report identifies potential issues with apps which may affect the user experience such as the stability, performance and security of an app.
+The pre-launch report identifies potential issues with apps which may affect the user experience, such as the stability, performance and security of an app.

-App performance optimization
+App performance optimisation

 User privacy and security